-Race is another key issue in The Color Purple.
-The novel gives an unobtrusive depiction of racial discrimination on blacks, particularly in the South of the USA.
+Race is another key issue.
+The Color Purple gives an unobtrusive depiction of racial discrimination against blacks, particularly in the South of the USA.

 The mayor’s wife does not realize that her patronizing treatment of blacks is condescending.
 The mayor’s wife sees a clean and respectable-looking black woman with a car and her well-dressed children, and instead of her admiration for them to inspire respect, it inspires in her the desire to have the black woman come to serve as her maid.

 Sofia’s response of “Hell No” to the mayor’s wife leads to assault by the mayor and by a large group of police officers because it is almost inconceivable for a black woman to talk back sharply at a white woman.